 Packaging was excellent with all parts held firmly in molded foam inserts.
 It comes almost fully assembled.
 All you need to do is attach the legs, side shelf, chimney and lid handle - no wiring required.

-One year warranty.
+Three year warranty.

 We thank Camp Chef for providing a SmokePro SG for our tests.